dartmouth-dltg/local_contexts_projects/README.md

 ```
 Once you have created one or more projects, you can then link one or more to a record type of your choice.

-To link a project to an object, this plugin adds a new subrecord to resources, accessions, archival objects, and digital objects: Local Contexts Projects.
+To link a project to an object, this plugin adds a new subrecord to resources, accessions, archival objects,
+digital objects, and digital object components: Local Contexts Projects.

 The subrecord contains one field - a link to a Local Contexts Project as defined above.
 In view mode,
 there is also a button which fetches the data associated with the project id(s) and displays all